colesayer/gallerina/README.md

 ## Welcome To Gallerina.
-<a href="https://gallerina.herokuapp.com/">https://gallerina.herokuapp.com/</a>(if the link seems unresponsive, give it time!
+<a href="https://gallerina.herokuapp.com/">https://gallerina.herokuapp.com/</a> (if the link seems unresponsive, give it time!
 That is the heroku server spinning up.)

 This is the frontend for Gallerina, my final project for the Flatiron School's software engineering program.